hyperledger/aries-acapy-controllers/README.md

 Navigate to the `New` tab where you will see a button to `Create a New Invitation`.
 Upon clicking that you will see a JSON invitation object and an invitation URL (which is an encoded version of invitation object).
 Notice the different fields in the invitation object.

-Copy either the invitation object or the URL (there is a handy copy button to the right of each of the fields).
+Copy either the invitation object or the URL.
+There is a handy copy button to the right of each of the fields.
 You will pass the invitation over to Alice.

+_Note: The copy function may not work on Safari browsers.
+You will have to manually copy the the invitation object or URL if you plan to use Safari._

 _Aside: If you navigate to the `Pending` tab you will see a new invitation card with a connection ID and a timestamp for when the invitation was created.
 This is a handy way to determine whether an invitee has accepted an invitation request or not._